somedatapacket/docs.humio.com/content/language-syntax/_index.md

 comments just like Java or C++.

 ## Links

 When showing search results in a table it is possible to create a link that is clickable.
 If the value of a field looks like a link, the UI will make it clickable.
-Links can be contructed using the search language.
+Links can be constructed using the search language.
 The {{% function "format" %}} function can be handy for this.

 ``` humio
 $extractRepo() | top(repo) | format("https://myhumio/%s", field=repo, as=link)